postandcourier/infant-mortality/four-problems-text.md

 The state could offer substantial financial incentives to persuade obstetricians and obstetrically-trained family physicians to practice in under-served communities.

-The Legislature could also continue expanding the state’s existing telemedicine program that connects rural physicians with real-time consultation with medical specialists in Charleston and Columbia.
+The Legislature could also continue expanding the state’s existing telemedicine program that connects rural physicians with medical specialists in Charleston and Columbia.

 PROBLEM: